Mixed Vegetable Medley

 assembling the spice mix in a bowl.

-Cutting the vegetables for the medley goes pretty quickly.
+Cutting the vegetables for the medley goes quickly.
 Just break out a good sharp knife and your favorite cutting board.
-The key is to chop all of the summer veggies to about the same sized bits, so that each veg is distinct and easily speared with a fork.
+The key is to chop all summer veggies into the same sized bits so that each veg is distinct and easily speared with a fork.

 Cutting the vegetables